Texas HOA says veteran's American flag flying from tree violates violates state, US codes

 Pray told Fox News that Pirics has requested a hearing with the HOA that will be discussed at the board's next meeting on Monday.

-Pirics was not the only individual whom the association contacted about proper placement of the flag, and the HOA held an open meeting two weeks ago during which members discussed the issue and the administration "requested that each party please submit a request to our independent resident committee for a variance."
+Pirics was not the only individual whom the association contacted about proper placement of the flag, and the HOA held an open meeting two weeks ago during which members discussed the issue and the association "requested that each party please submit a request to our independent resident committee for a variance," Pray said.